 Mississippi River Corridor Critical Area

 On the bluff of the Mississippi River, the prairie and woodlands of Maplewood's Fish Creek Natural Area beckon hikers and wildlife.
 A trail winds up to the bluff top, and opens to views of the western horizon.
 Part of the Mississippi River flyway, the site is frequented by raptors, songbirds, and wildlife species such as fox, coyote, and deer.
-Fish Creek and surrounding properties located in the City's southwest corner are within the Mississippi River Corridor Critical Area (MRCCA)?
+Did you know that Fish Creek and surrounding properties located in the City's southwest corner are within the Mississippi River Corridor Critical Area (MRCCA)?
 The MRCCA is a 72-mile span along the Mississippi River, running from Ramsey to Hastings.

 The state rules and local MRCCA zoning regulations have been in place since 1973 to protect the natural resources in the corridor.
 The Department of Natural Resources updated the rules in 2017.
 Local governments within the corridor are now required to amend their MRCCA ordinances to be consistent with the new rules.